tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

   Issuer Encapsulation Key via the DeriveKeyPair function as defined in {{Section 7.1.3. of HPKE}}, represented as a hexadecimal string.
 - issuer_encap_key: The public Issuer Encapsulation Key, represented as a hexadecimal string.
-- token_type: The type of the protocol specified in this document, 0x0003.
+- token_type: The type of the protocol specified in this document.
 - token_key_id: The ID of Token Key computed as in {{request-one}}, a single octet.
 - blinded_msg: A random blinded_msg value, represented as a hexadecimal string.
 - request_key: A random request_key value, represented as a hexadecimal string.